Star Trek project

 Portraits and alien ships borrowing from each other.
 A Romulcan or whatever.
 Maybe a Vulcan/Romulan progenitor or just another offshoot.
 Ice freckles!
 A timeline for this TOS-like universe and some historical ships.

 I like the idea that in First Contact, Zefram saw Enterprise in space, and it was at this point the timeline changed, explaining why ENT has the Akira wannabe greeblewaffle and ENT&DIS tech & feel is so different (starfleet tech was also left behind in the past at various points).
 The first Enterprise according to Motion Picture was likely a Vulcan-ish ring ship* rather than something like the Akira.
 It looks more like how we might imagine an early interstellar ship.
-At any rate I'll probably ignore ENT&DIS and just continue from the TOS timeline or one similar (same "map" but new game).
+At any rate I'll probably ignore ENT&DIS and just continue from the TOS timeline or one similar (same star map but with new events).
 I might actually not include the Constitution class, or the classic Enterprise combadge, just to be clear about it.

 * The Motion Picture historical Enterprise XCV-330 uses ring nacelles(?) instead of tube nacelles, so it's operating on a different principle (cyclotron acceleration - you better believe it) but perhaps Vulcans & their tech were harder to get results out of than the Andorian and Tellarite friendos.
 So basically in my prelude story the Vulcans wanted the humans to build ships like them, but nerfed because humans can't be trusted.
 Then humans get to taste the Tellarite & Andorian nacelle sausages.
 Sorry Vulcans, we're doing hot nacelle stuff now!
 Seeya!
-Vulcans: Ok but are we still friends?
-But it's not like we /want/ to be friends or anything!!!
+Vulcans – "Ok but are we still friends?
+But it's not like we WANT to be friends or anything!!!"

-I tweaked the Tellarite design here into something a bit more demon-dwarfy because dwarfs are cool and Tellarites are not.
+I tweaked the Tellarite design above into something a bit more demon-dwarfy because dwarfs are cool and Tellarites are not.
 They're one of the UFP founders and kinda important.
 The Tellarite ship from ENT violated some nacelle rules and was a kind of boring Calamari blob anyways, so I changed it into a mushroom because...
 Dwarf Fortress.
 It needs to be similar to the Constitution shape since the Tellarites likely influenced its design.
 I also drew a TOS Andorian ship.

 The cables were used on several of the ENT Klingon ships like the D5 and Raptor, but disappeared by the time of the D7... maybe due to better structural integrity fields.
 But I kept them as they're make the ships seem like war chariots and they also smooth the body-neck transition.